-Canada is part of APEC, has helped develop and endorsed the APEC Privacy Framework (Framework), and has helped develop and joined the APEC Cross-Border Privacy Rules (CBPR) system.
+Canada is part of APEC, has helped develop and endorsed the APEC Privacy Framework (Framework), and has helped develop and joined the APEC CBPR system.
 In addition, the OPC is a participant in the APEC Cross-border Privacy Enforcement Arrangement (CPEA), whose principal purpose is to enable backstop enforcement of the CBPR by Privacy Enforcement Authorities in the participating APEC economies.

 One of the core objectives of the APEC Privacy Framework is to ensure the free flow of data in the Asia-Pacific region and to promote "effective privacy protections that avoid barriers to information flows".
 The Framework specifically calls out the role of the CBPR in furthering both privacy and maintaining information flows among APEC economies and with their trading partners, as well as in encouraging organizational accountability with respect to personal information.
 Indeed, one of the foundational premises of the Framework was to create "conditions, in which information can flow safely and accountably, for instance through the use of the CBPR system".
 According to the Framework, the CBPR system was created so that "individuals may trust that the privacy of their personal information is protected" no matter where it flows.
-In the control of the c
+The conditions is protected" no matter where it flows.

-An APEC Privacy Framework14 section specifically on cross-border transfers provides as follows:
+An APEC Privacy Framework28 section specifically on cross-border transfers provides as follows: